 Obergefell v.
 Hodges was a landmark decision that finally guaranteed nationwide marriage equality.
 However, it was not the only important case on the rights of homosexual couples to come before the Supreme Court.
 Obergefell v.
 Hodges actually came after a 2013 case called United States v.
 Windsor, which was a case originating out of an estate planning question.

 The fact that the battle for gay marriage has included estate planning cases shows just how much of an impact your sexuality can have on your estate planning process.
 While Obergefell v.
 Hodges has made it easier for homosexual couples to take some of the same estate planning shortcuts as straight couples, the nationwide recognition of gay marriage does not eliminate the complexity of the estate planning process.
-It also provides no relief to transgender individuals and to LGBT individuals who aren’t part of a marital union.
+It also provides no relief to transgender individuals and to LGBTQ individuals who aren’t part of a marital union.

-Our Tucson LGBT estate planning lawyers know how to make the law work for you and will help with the creation of a comprehensive plan that protects you and those who you love, regardless of their sex or gender status.
-Give us a call at (520) 529-4000 to speak with an experienced attorney for personalized advice and to get answers to questions about LGBT estate planning including:
+Our Tucson LGBTQ estate planning lawyers know how to make the law work for you and will help with the creation of a comprehensive plan that protects you and those who you love, regardless of their sex or gender status.
+Give us a call at (520) 529-4000 to speak with an experienced attorney for personalized advice and to get answers to questions about LGBTQ estate planning including:

-- Why is LGBT estate planning needed?
+- Why is LGBTQ estate planning needed?

-Why is LGBT Estate Planning Needed?
+Why is LGBTQ Estate Planning Needed?

 Whether you are married or single, you need an estate plan to protect your future and your family.
 Your plan, like any plan of any person regardless of gender or sexuality, should address end-of-life issues; care of minor children after the death of the parents; retirement planning and asset protection; and legacy planning.